mohamedirfansh/NTUOSS-IntroFrontEnd-Workshop/README.md

 # Intro to Front End Development and APIs - NTUOSS Workshop

 by [Mohamed Irfan](https://github.com/mohamedirfansh) for [NTU Open Source Society](https://ntuoss.com/home)
 > Disclaimer: This document is only meant to serve as a reference for the attendees of the workshop.
 It does not cover all the concepts or implementation details discussed during the actual workshop.
-Moreover, this workshop is meant to serve as an introduction.
-There are a lot more things to learn in Front End Development.

 Welcome to the first TGIFHacks workshop for AY 20/21.
 This workshop will give you a brief introduction to front-end web development.
 You will learn the 3 most important building blocks of the web: HTML, CSS, JavaScript.
 After that, you will be introduced to what APIs are.
 This will open up countless posibilities for you to build exciting and amazing web apps.
+As part of the workshop, we will build a simple [weather app](https://mohamedirfansh.github.io/NTUOSS-IntroFrontEnd-Workshop/) to show you how everything comes together.
 So let's get started!

 ## Workshop Details:
 **Time**: Friday, 28 August 2020.
 6:30pm - 8:30pm